 Owing to the rigor of merit and programmatic review, constraints on funding, changing priorities and competing interests of NSF and the research community, only a limited number of projects will proceed successfully through all stages described herein.
-To improve the possibility of success, facility advocates should be thoroughly familiar with the entire contents
+To improve the possibility of success, facility advocates should be thoroughly familiar with the entire contents of this Guide even if the proposed project is in the earliest stages of formulation.
+Anticipating downstream requirements will dramatically improve the efficiency of the process.

-1 The NSF Proposal and Award Manual is a compendium of internal policies and procedures.
+&lt;sup>1 The NSF Proposal and Award Manual is a compendium of internal policies and procedures.